lyzboy/e_commerce/Design/design_info.md

 <!-- For authentication for endpoints that require an elevated level of access (HTTP Methods: delete, put, etc.), the API will use JWT tokens.
 The token will be passed in the header of the request.
 The token will be verified using the `passport-jwt` strategy.
 The token will be signed using the `jsonwebtoken` package.
 This will ensure that the user is who they say they are and prevent against CSRF attacks.
 There will be two levels of access: user and admin.
 The admin level will have access to all endpoints, while the user level will have access to only certain endpoints.
 The server will check the token against the database to ensure the all HTTP Methods come from an admin account when the bearer token is present.
 The token payload will need to contain a role field that is either 'user' or 'admin. -->

-Each endpoint will require an authenticated account for access.
-Elevate access will require an admin account.
+Most endpoints will require an authenticated account for access.
+Elevated access will require an admin account.
 The application will utilize passport local to authenticate users.
 Authorization to elevated user's will be done by checks the passport session object for the `role` field.
 The role field will be either 'user' or 'admin'.
 The server will also query the database to ensure that the user's email is present in the admin table.

+Certain endpoints will not require authentication.
+These endpoints will be used for public access to the website.
+The endpoints that will not require authentication will be for basic browsing of the website such as, viewing products, categories, and visiting the home page.